 'Rich blue tones varying from vibrant teal to chic navy have increased in popularity due to their versatility and connection with the outdoors,' says Helen Shaw, Benjamin Moore UK Director.
 'Conservative, yet bold, shades of blue can create a feeling of restfulness and harmony in chaotic spaces like the kitchen.'

 6. Sherbert shades

 Pretty pastels have definitely found a place in our kitchens, and it's not hard to see why.
-Soft and calming, as well as pretty and joyful - the perfect combination for a space you spend a lot of time in.
+Pink kitchens are big for the same reason - soft and calming, as well as pretty and joyful - the perfect combination for a space you spend a lot of time in.
 These cabinets in First Light are lovely, while Pink Ground by Farrow & Ball is another stylish choice for modern kitchen cabinet ideas.

 7. Midnight hour

-This charcoal palette is complemented by stainless steel appliances, marble worktops and Victorian-inspired tiles for a dramatic and impactful effect.
+Black kitchens and charcoal palettes are complemented by stainless steel appliances, marble worktops and Victorian-inspired tiles for a dramatic and impactful effect.

 8. Go with the grain

 We're increasingly looking to biophilic design to create more organic, calming, earthy spaces.
 It follows that the trend for wood kitchen cabinets has grown.
 Try pairing with soft sage green to really bring the outside in and create a look that's contemporary yet timeless.

 Clean lines, glossy finishes and handle-free cabinets are increasingly popping up in our kitchens.

 Daniela Condo, designer at Life Kitchens, says: 'Hidden storage features are becoming much more popular as consumers become interested in clever storage and maximising on space, particularly city-dwellers.